NumPy Data Types

 Basic Types in NumPy

-NumPy, short for Numerical Python, is a powerful library in Python that provides support for large, multi-dimensional arrays and matrices, along with a vast collection of mathematical functions to operate on these arrays.
-NumPy introduces its own set of data types, which are essential for manipulating and analyzing numerical data efficiently.
+NumPy provides support for large, multi-dimensional arrays and matrices, along with a vast collection of mathematical functions to operate on these arrays.
+The basic types in NumPy can be categorized into four main categories:

-In addition to the basic types mentioned above, NumPy also defines scalar data types, corresponding to the built-in Python data types.
+In addition to the basic types mentioned above, NumPy also defines scalar data types corresponding to the built-in Python data types.
 For example, bool_ corresponds to bool, int_ corresponds to variable-sized integer type, and float_ corresponds to variable-sized floating-point type.

 Integer Types